ebryerwork/icds_docs/docs/getting-started/connecting-to-rc.md

 All RC users have access to user-level [storage space](10_FileStorage.md/#quotas), and free access to the open queue.

-For access to our restricted system, please see the [Roar Restricted Addendum](16_RoarRestricted.md).
+For access to the restricted system, please see the [Roar Restricted Addendum](16_RoarRestricted.md).

 Anyone with a Penn State access ID can request an account on Roar Collab.
 Students and postdocs must be sponsored by a Penn State faculty member (their supervisor, advisor or collaborator).